Blog & News

 As the graph below shows, both were dramatic increases from previous years.

-We have asked Anglian Water what is going on, but not yet received a reply.
+We have asked Anglian Water what is going on

 Their website says